 Intercessor: We pray for your church throughout the world.
 Gather us back together in your love, reorienting us to the ways of self-giving and reconciliation that it is the church's mission to share with the world.
-We praise God for being at work in the lives of those who were confirmed or received into the Episcopal Church at Cathedral Day this weekend-Alisa, Ania, Anita, Ayishah, Bruce, Nancy, Ray, and Rick.
+We pray for those those who are preparing to be confirmed or received into the Episcopal Church at Cathedral Day on April 27-Alisa, Ania, Anita, Ayishah, Bruce, Nancy, Ray, Rick, and Sharon-and we pray for their catechists and sponsors.
 We also pray for the nominees to be the next bishop of the Diocese of Olympia-Phil, Hillary, Jordan, and Kate-and we ask you to guide the minds of the delegates who will elect one of them on May 18 to oversee all the Episcopal congregations in Western Washington.